 This is a radical way of learning but depends on you already knowing a second language.
 Let’s say you speak French to a high level of proficiency.
 With this method, you try to use your second language to learn a new language.
 An example might someone whose native tongue is English learning Thai through French.

-- It creates different neural pathways to the language.
+- It creates different neural pathways for the language.
 As with mnemonics, learning through another language can help us remember new vocabulary, basic phrases, and grammar rules better.